asbjornenge/cccf/README.md

 ## Volumes

 The volumes, **["/tmp:/tmp"]** in the example, is a list of volumes to mount inside the container.
-There are 3 different ways to specify a volume:
+There are two different ways to specify a volume:

     "/host/path:/container/path"  // Mounts a specified path on the host to the specified path in the container "/host/path"                  // Mounts a specified path on the host to the same path in the container